ICC Americas: Age-group teams

 At the 2000 Under-19 World Cup in Sri Lanka, the Americas development region was represented by a combined team, captained by future Canadian international Ashish Bagai.
 The team failed to win a single match (a fate it shared with Namibia), with its closest game being a seven-run loss to the Netherlands.
 Four countries were represented in the 14-man squad, which featured three Americans, three Argentines, four Bermudians, and four Canadians.
 All matches at the World Cup held under-19 One Day International (ODI) status.

 A combined Americas under-19 team also played at the 2002, 2003, and 2004 editions of the West Indies Cricket Board's under-19 tournament.
 The 2002 event featured both three-day and one-day tournaments, with the latter played as a knock-out cup.
 However, the team, which featured Caymanian players for the first time, did not win a match in either format.
 That performance was repeated at both the 2003 and 2004 events.

 In 2012, it was announced that the Americas development region would field a combined team in the WICB regional under-19 tournament, although it would have the age restriction loosened by one year compared to the other teams.
 The 2012 tournament was interrupted by rain, but the Americas under-20s side lost all three of its six matches where a result was possible.
 The team won its first ever match the following year, defeating the Leeward Islands by three wickets, but were once again winless at the 2014 event, and were not invited back in 2015.

+Under-19 women's team

+Official flag/logo of NextGen XI.

+In August 2026, a combined development team named NextGen XI (also known as the ICC Americas U19 Women's NextGen XI) participated in the 2026 Under-19 Women's T20 World Cup Americas Qualifier, which was held in the Cayman Islands.
+Formed to provide additional match experience for emerging associate players in the region, the team competed alongside national under-19 sides including Argentina, Canada, and the United States.
+Although its fixtures were played as non-qualifying development matches toward the World Cup spots, the NextGen XI finished third in the tournament standings, securing two victories during the group stage.